 Acknowledgements

 The authors are extremely grateful to all survey respondents who helped to shape the development of palaeoverse.
 Special thanks are given to Emma M. Dunne whom participated in numerous discussions, and shared her experience with the development team.
+Thanks are also given to two anonymous reviewers that helped improve this manuscript.
 The contributions of LAJ, SG, and AAC were supported by the European Research Council under the European Union’s Horizon 2020 research and innovation program (grant agreement 947921; MAPAS project).
 AAC was also supported by a Juan de la Cierva-formación 2020 fellowship funded by FJC2020-044836-I / MCIN /AEI / 10.13039 /501100011033 from the European Union “NextGenerationEU”/PRTR.
 The contributions of WG were supported by the Population Biology Program of Excellence Postdoctoral Fellowship from the University of Nebraska-Lincoln School of Biological Sciences and the Lerner-Gray Postdoctoral Research Fellowship from the Richard Gilder Graduate School at the American Museum of Natural History.
 The contributions of BJA were supported by an ETH+ grant (BECCY).
 The contributions of CDD (RF_ERE_210013), MK (RGF_EA_180318) and CN (RGF_R1_180020) were supported by Royal Society grants.
 The contributions of PLG were supported by a FAPESP postdoctoral grant (2022/05697-9).
 This is Paleobiology Database publication no XXX.

 Authors’ contributions